Jump to:

 IRFs often provide peer support groups both during IRF stay and as an adjunct treatment following IRF stay for their patients.
 Peer support groups allow for better adjustment to the consequences of hip fractures and easier community reintegration.
 It has been shown that peer support groups provide advocacy, connecting to resources, experiential sharing, building community, relationship building, group facilitation, skill building/mentoring/goal setting, and socialization/self-esteem building as well as assist with education/awareness building and information gathering and verification.
 Group learning was shown to decrease the number of ADL items perceived to be performed with difficulties and increase perceived ability to participate in social life after hip fracture.

-Mental Health
+Mental health

 Depression, apathy, and cognitive impairments effect hip fracture patients’ participation in therapy.
 Depressed patients are not motivated to participate in therapy and due to lack of participation normally have less functional improvement.
 It has been shown that those who received rehabilitation at an IRF had significantly better functional outcomes than similarly impaired patients at SNFs.
 Similarly, evidence supports improved outcomes in patients with dementia undergoing rehabilitation in IRF facilities.
+In select patients with mood disorders, this can also correlate with their perception on pain and predispose them to opioid use disorder post-operatively.
+Inpatient rehabilitation can mitigate this through therapy, psychologist and medical interventions.

-Patients at Higher Risk
+Patients at higher risk

 Obesity is a common comorbidity found among hip fracture patients.
-Nailing fixation of hip fractures in morbidly obese population resulted in increased incidence of wound infections, greater trochanter fractures and pulmonary emboli, and more rehab needs.
+Nailing fixation of hip fractures in morbidly obese population resulted in increased incidence of wound infections, greater trochanter fractures and pulmonary emboli, and more rehabilitation needs.

 Diabetes may have profound effects on hip fracture patients.
 One study showed an increased mortality rate of diabetics after a hip surgery.